 A three traverse point stratification test was performed using parameter concentrations from Run 1 in accordance with USEPA Method 7E, §8.1.2.
-The individual point and mean parameter concentrations were calculated and the gas stream was considered unstratified; therefore, parameter concentrations were measured from a single point near the centroid of the stack for Runs 2 and 3.
+Flue gas was sampled from 3 traverse points located at 16.7, 50.0, and 83.3% of the measurement line at approximately equal intervals during the test for Run 1.
+The individual point and mean parameter concentrations were calculated, and the gas stream was considered unstratified; therefore, parameter concentrations were measured from a single point near the centroid of the stack for Runs 2 and 3.